TEACHING ARTISTS

 Desha Crownover

 Desha Crownover is an award-winning stage director and musical director with over 75 shows to her name, ranging from intimate black-box style plays to fully-staged musicals.
 She has had the opportunity to direct, teach, and perform across the country for the past twenty-five years where her work has been commended by such theatre notables as Edward Albee, Ming Cho Lee, Patricia Zipprodt, and Timothy Near.
 She holds a Master’s degree in Theatre from SDSU and a B.A. in Theatre with an emphasis in Performing from UCSD and has served on the teaching faculty of SDSU, Cuyamaca College, and Santa Fe Christian Schools teaching music, acting, theatre history, public speaking, and speech and debate.
 Her work as a playwright has been produced at UCSD, SDSU, and Santa Fe Christian Schools, as well.
-Desha currently serves as the Artistic Director of San Diego Junior Theatre where she has taught and directed for the past twenty years.
+Desha served as the Artistic Director of San Diego Junior Theatre where she has taught and directed for the past twenty years.
+She will be directing Season 76’s production of Disney’s Finding Nemo JR. this summer.

 Elissa Russell

-Elissa Russell has worked as a teaching artist, director, and theatre administrator for over a decade.
+Elissa Russell (she/her) has worked as a teaching artist, director, and theatre administrator for over a decade.
 Prior to joining San Diego Junior Theatre as Education Director, she spent three years teaching, directing and expanding outreach programming with Theatre Aspen Education in Colorado.
 Elissa has also worked as a teaching artist and administrator at Midland Community Theatre (where she was once a student!), Austin’s ZACH Theatre, and Virginia Repertory Theatre.
 She holds a degree from the University of Texas at Austin with a specialization in Shakespeare, and formerly reviewed theatre for the Austin Chronicle.
 Theatre has always been an essential part of Elissa’s life, and she is grateful to share her passion with the students of San Diego!
-She recently co-directed JT’s production of Roald Dahl’s Matilda The Musical.
+She recently co-directed Season 75’s production of Roald Dahl’s Matilda The Musical and will be directing Season 76’s production of Diary of a Wimpy Kid.

 Eliza Vedar